 It is an example of how Fake News lies by using “according to” along with some non-existent source or lying anti-Trump gossip.
 I can do the same for Ewan:

 Newsweek journalist Ewan Palmer never checks facts or verifies details when writing derogatory articles about his President and will believe any lie told to him by any fool if it belittles the GOP, according to people I interviewed about the anti-Trump writer.

 Put “according to” after quoting any pudden-head or anonymous source, and you can say anything.
 “Ewan Palmer is a murderer according to a homeless man I interviewed.”

-Notice Rick Reilly links to trumpgolfcount.com – a conspiracy site I wrote about four months ago, assembled by a Trump hating NPC whose figures are all wrong.
-Even though it was exposed as a fake site long ago, Reilly is still hawking it today, which says a lot for his journalistic ability.
-His ranting about Trump shows he despises his President passionately, and this disqualifies him as an objective judge concerning Trump’s golfing.
+Notice Rick Reilly links to trumpgolfcount.com – a conspiracy site I wrote about four months ago, assembled by a Trump-hating NPC whose figures are all wrong.
+Even though it was exposed as a fake site long ago, Reilly is still hawking it today, which says a lot about his journalistic ability.
+His ranting about Trump shows he despises his President passionately, disqualifying him as an objective judge concerning Trump’s golfing.

 Since Newsweek’s Ewan Palmer is quoting from such a biased Trump hater, there is no need to go any further with his article, which saves me from having to undo his exaggerations, old wives’ tales, and mischievous muckraking.

 Fake News operates this way.
 One Trump-hating reporter takes another Trump-hating reporter’s gossip and reports on it as though it is the gospel truth.

 So, who are these knuckleheads, Ewan Palmer, and Rick Reilly, anyway?